Written March 2017

 Step5: I wanted to take my boys up there…….
 But I did not know if they were old enough.
 I could remember from Bruce’s photos that he took his oldest daughter up there when she was quite young.
 The Plaat is a bit more difficult than Duiwelsbos.
 My boys are used to hiking Duiwelsbos and with friends along they reach the top faster than two monkeys on sugar.
 So after consulting with the Mountain Man I decided to attempt it.
 Bruce did advise to take along a lot of sweets for motivation.
 For safety reasons (my own) I took their mom along as well.

 At the time of the hike my boys were grade 1&2.
 We started early (7am at sunrise) to spend as little time as possible in the direct sun.
 The start of the hike is uphill, which is quite steep.
 This uphill keeps going for about 40 minutes of hiking.
-You should be willing to hike at a slow pace and stopping for a snack and sip of water every 10-15 minutes.
+You will have to hike at a slow pace, stopping for a snack and sip of water every 10-15 minutes.
 What would qualify as a snack?
 Hand full of raisins, nuts, biltong, dried fruit, half a small packet of chips, apple, banana, etc. If the children or your wife start complaining: ignore it, hold out a sweet and start walking.

 For the next hour you will be moving horizontally along the Plaat, dipping out of the Duiwelsbos stream and into the Koloniesbos stream and out again.
 After a total hiking time of about 2 hours you should take another proper pit stop before starting the big descent.